natlund/zola_website/content/software_engineering/principles_of_code_structure/separation_of_concerns.md

 5. At length, we will have some idea of all the different _concerns_ in the code.
 6. Then we can separate the concerns out, and begin experimenting with a better architecture.

+### Coherence

+A piece of code may be described as **coherent** if all of its lines of code relate to a single concern.
+A module of code is 'incoherent' if some of its lines of code relate to one concern, and other lines relate to a different concern.

+Coherent modules of code are the _consequence_ of correctly separating concerns.

 ### Collation Of Concerns (Single Concern In A Single Place)

 We have established the value of a single module of code only dealing with a single concern.

 The complement to that is to pull all the code that deals with the same concern into a single module of code.
 In other words, _collate_ all the code that deals a single concern, and put it in a single module.

-This also makes the code easier to understand.
-A single responsibility is in a single place.
-The code is also much easier to modify - only a single place in the code needs to be touched.

-This principle tends to apply more to refactoring existing code (or prototypes).
-Code that is well-designed from scratch will automatically tend to have a single concern in a single place.

-### Coherence

-A piece of code may be described as **coherent** if all of its lines of code relate to a single concern.
-A module of code is 'incoherent' if some of its lines of code relate to one concern, and other lines relate to a different concern.

-Coherent modules of code are the _consequence_ of correctly separating concerns.
+This concept is important enough to be dealt with fully in its own separate chapter.
+(The following chapter [_Single Source Of Truth_](@/software_engineering/principles_of_code_structure/single_source_of_truth.md).)

 ### Summary: Separate Concerns; Collate Concerns
 1. A single module of code should deal with a single concern.